-Walt Disney World introduced the Disney Genie Service, which is due to begin in the Fall, 2021.
-The service is free, but if you want Disney Genie+ (Lightening Lane replaces FastPasses), it will cost you.
+Walt Disney World introduced the Disney Genie Service, but if you want Disney Genie+ (Lightening Lane replaces FastPasses), it will cost you.
 This allows you to select the next available time to arrive at a variety of attractions and use the “Lightning Lane” entrance.
 You can make one selection at a time throughout the day.

 There are other options, as well.
 For more details, click here.
 For this article, we used the Disney Genie+ in portions of the information as an option.
 Lightning Lane selections are made on the same day of your visit.
 They can be used across multiple theme parks during that one day and is great for those who love the Park Hopper option.